FoxH2010/FoxL/README.md

 [cf-site]: https://www.codefactor.io/repository/github/foxh2010/foxl
 [cf-image]: https://www.codefactor.io/repository/github/foxh2010/foxl/badge
 ## Description
-This programming language (FoxL) was created, expect to be a high-level prgramming language that's ease to use for web-developer.
+This programming language (FoxL) was created, expect to be a high-level prgramming language desktop application developing language that's ease to use for web-developer.
 Might release the next year.
 FoxL is for application developing, rather than web.
 But I hopes you'll find it suit yourself.
 ### Disclaimer
 This project have been transfered from Sharp Fox to FoxH.
 We still include Sharp Fox's name in the License, but it'll be gone soon enough.